RishitaReddyChilla/Angular-conFusion-Application/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

-## Server
-- Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-- Create a local folder named 'json-server'
-- Create a folder named 'public' inside json-server folder
-- Copy the 'images' folder from assets folder (in 'src' folder) to the 'public' folder
-- Copy the 'db.json' file from assets folder (in 'src' folder) to the 'json-server' folder
-- Now, use the json-server to fetch details by navigating to the json-server folder on command prompt and run `json-server --watch jb.json -d 2000`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.